slbailey/retrowaves/station/docs/contracts/PLAYOUT_ENGINE_CONTRACT.md

 - This pacing must target ≈21.333 ms per 1024-sample frame for real-time MP3 playback
 - This metronome is for local playback correctness only — ensuring songs take their real duration (e.g., a 200-second MP3 takes 200 seconds to decode)
 - Clock A must be monotonic and maintain wall-clock fidelity
-- Clock A must never attempt to observe Tower state
+- Clock A may observe Tower buffer status via `/tower/buffer` endpoint exclusively for the optional Clock A PID controller (PE6)
 - Clock A must never alter pacing based on socket success/failure

 **Playback duration MUST be measured as:**